calnix/stakingPro/test/Test.md

  user2 stakes half of assets to vault2

 t = 46 [delta: 5]
- vault1: both users claims rewards
+ both vaults will accrue rewards from both distributions -- check
+ vault1: updateVaultFees by user1
+ vault2: updateVaultFees by user2
+ updated:
+ - both distributions updated
+ - both vault accounts updated
+ - user1+vault1 updated
+ - user2+vault1 NOT updated
+ - user1+vault2 NOT updated
+ - user2+vault2 updated
- vault2: both users claims rewards all vaults and users are updated - sanity test all [fees are dropped and increased proportionally, net transfer from creator to others]
+ [fees are dropped and increased proportionally, net transfer from creator to others]

 t = 51 [delta: 5]
  vault1: updateVaultFees by user1
+ vault2: updateVaultFees by user2
- just to trigger update, to check that updated fees are applied [creator fees are dropped entirely; other fees remain unchanged]
+ [creator fees are dropped entirely; other fees remain unchanged]

 t = 56 [delta: 5]
+ vault1: both users claims rewards, for d1
+ vault2: both users claims rewards, for d1
+ - only d1 is updated; d0 is not updated
+ - vaults accounts for d1 are updated
+ - user accounts for d1 are updated
+ - user accounts for d0 are NOT updated
+  *distribution0 cannot be claimed from. so updateVaultFees to check accumulated rewards for user accounts*

+t = 61 [delta: 5]
  vault1: endVaults

-t = 61 [delta: 5]
+t = 66 [delta: 5]
 updateVaultCooldown

-t = 66 [delta: 5]
+t = 71 [delta: 5]
  vault2: activateCooldown

+t = 76 [delta: 5]
+ vault2: endVaults

-t = 71 [delta: 5]
+t = 81 [delta: 5]
+ updateDistribution

 ---
 split timeline fork